string

 This securityContext will be set on all Pods within this chart.
 For setting securityContext on all containers,

-see global.securityContext
+see global.securityContext.

-An object that conforms to Kubernetes’ securityContext definition of a Container.
+An object that conforms to the Kubernetes resources

 For example: